f3ve/PatentPal_takehome/README.md

 ### Drag and Drop

 You can click and drag any node in the editor.
 Grabbing a parent node will move all of it's children also.
+Also works on mobile devices

 ## Project setup